Apply for a new residence card (family or asylum)

 When you submit your application, you will normally need to provide us with your fingerprints and a picture of your face (biometric features) within 4 weeks.
 Your biometric features are required in order for you to get a new residence card.

 You can have your biometric features recorded at the Immigration Service’s Citizen Service.
 You must book an appointment before you show up at the Citizen Service.
 Read more about where the Immigration Service’s Citizen Service has branch offices and how you book an appointment

-If you need to pay a fee for your new residence card, you will need to pay it when you appear in person at the Immigration Service’s Citizen Service or a police station.
+If you need to pay a fee for your new residence card, you will need to pay it when you appear in person at the Immigration Service’s Citizen Service.
 You cannot pay for your residence card on newtodenmark.dk.